Mistobaan/gpt-neox/tests/README.md

 * The argument --forked needs to be provided
 * A coverage report can be created using the optional arguments --cov-report and --cov (see pytest documentation)
-* A subset of tests can be selected by pointing to the module within tests
+* A subset of tests can be selected by pointing to the module within tests **Note**
+You need at least 2 GPUs to run the tests.
+You need to run prepare_data.py
+You need to install the fused kernels

 ```bash
 # run all tests, output coverage report of megatron module in terminal